 - International Commission on Mathematical Instruction (ICMI) Former President Ferdinando Arzarello

 Ethnomathematics is real-world problem-solving that empowers students to be locally-minded, global citizens through a sense of purpose and a sense of place.

 The Ethnomathematics Graduate Certificate is a cohorted 11-month program.
 Participants may extend the certificate to a master’s degree MEd Curriculum Studies, Math Education with the completion of additional coursework and requirements.
-In addition, participants already holding a license in the State of Hawai‘i may add-a-field of licensure in ethnomathematics through the Hawai‘i Teacher Standards Board (in process).
+In addition, participants already holding a license in the State of Hawai‘i may add-a-field of licensure in ethnomathematics through the Hawai‘i Teacher Standards Board.

 Ethnomathematics is a vehicle to explore sociocultural, cognitive, conceptual, educational, epistemological, historical, and political dimensions through real-world problem solving via place-based, project-based experiences (Bishop, 1988; D’Ambrosio, 2001; Kyselka, 1987).
 Specifically, the program prepares teachers as leaders through culturally-sustaining strategies that bridge Indigenous wisdom and 21st century skills to strengthen P-20 college, career, and community readiness (Barton, 2017; Furuto, 2016; Paris, 2012).
 This is done through the discovery of interdisciplinary pathways that foster multiple approaches to teaching and learning mathematics aligned with Mathematics Common Core State Standards, Next Generation Science Standards, and Nā Hopena A‘o values-based frameworks.